 ‘The eye has to travel’ said fashion doyenne Diana Vreeland.
 And where better to take the eye than on a tour of Draper’s Yard.
 The creation of Chichester based entrepreneur Kay Mawer, owner of the Clothkits brand.
-Kay bought an old pub premises four years ago to house the haberdashery and workshops.
+Kay bought an old pub premises in 2012 to house the haberdashery and workshops.
 In 2016 she erected 13 sheds in the defunct pub garden to create a hub for small retail independents to encourage creatives and their talents.

 Now, garden sheds and retail as a concept have already been road-tested at achingly trendy Dover Street Market, where one ‘permanent pop-up shed’ takes centre stage of the shop.
 Draper’s Yard is a whole village of sheds housing upwards of 20 different businesses.
 They are a delightfully eclectic mix with an ever changing offer: from art to textiles; coffee to hairdressing and jewellery to ceramics to name but a few.
 The Shedquarter ‘Yardies’ come either by the week, month or ad hoc day.

 This is a funky little find away from the homogenized high-street and Mawer’s quest to foster new talent is realised at ‘The Test Shed’.
 Here fledging businesses have an opportunity to rent retail space a day at a time to research the market.